Coeus1269/SpeedTesting/README.md

 TestStringEqual     - speed testing strimg compares

-StringBuildervsStringAdd  - test the speed performance of the String builder append vs String + String It turns out that StringBuilder is much more efficient than String + String.
+StringBuildervsStringAdd  - test the speed performance of the String builder append vs String + String <br>
+  It turns out that StringBuilder is much more efficient than String + String.
 We tested only a few different scenarios, all of which proved that SB append was faster than String +.

 ... and others, more to come